erick-tmr/closeness_centrality_challenge/README.md

 # Facebook Closeness Centrality Social Analyzer

 ## Brief Description
-A closeness centrality analyser that rank nodes in a graph from an adjacency list or from a facebook user friend list.
+A closeness centrality analyser that rank nodes in a graph from an adjacency list or from a facebook user friends list.

 ## This repository is the solution to the given challenge
 In this challenge, suppose we are looking to do social network analysis for prospective customers.
 We want to extract from their social network a metric called "closeness centrality".